 What You Can Expect if You Go to Court

 If you are not able to resolve your claim with the insurance company to your satisfaction, your next step may be to file a lawsuit.
-Your lawyer can help with each stage of this process, including by:
+Our experienced Chicago car accident lawyers can help with each stage of this process, including:

 Filing a Complaint